-A Mind of Winter: Essays on the Imagination combines personal essays based on my walks in the woods around Olympia, Washington, with essays on a variety of philosophers and poets theorizing on the imagination.
-These essays were written late-winter/early-spring 2019.
+A Mind of Winter: Essays on the Imagination (2019) combines personal essays based on my walks in the majestic woods around Olympia, Washington, with mini-essays on a variety of philosophers and poets theorizing on the imagination.
+I include a PDF of the series.

 I published two scholarly books during my career as an English professor, both still under copyright to the original publisher, so I can’t upload them here directly.
-My first book, though, Writing/Teaching, which won the CCC Outstanding Book Award the year it came out, is now available in full-text, from the publisher, in the public domain.
+My first book, Writing/Teaching, which won the CCC Outstanding Book Award the year it came out, is now available in full-text, from the publisher, in the public domain.
 My second book, Re-reading Poets, documents my life-long love of poetry via the many specific poets who have made my life deeper and more livable.
 I provide more information about these under the “Scholarly Books” drop-down, above.